alicangnll/Rikugan/README.md

 IDA Pro: press **Ctrl+Shift+I** or go to **Edit → Plugins → Rikugan**.

-Binary Ninja: use **Tools → Rikugan → Open Panel** or use the icon on the right
+Binary Ninja: use **Tools → Rikugan → Open Panel** or click the icon on the sidebar.

 ### Multi-tab chat